 PhD, Founder and Managing Director; Senior Consultant, West Africa Projects

-Over ten years’ experience in social research in international development; PhD from the School of Oriental and African Studies (SOAS), University of London in the social sciences with a focus on international development and social change.
+Over thirteen years’ experience in social research in international development; PhD from the School of Oriental and African Studies (SOAS), University of London in the social sciences with a focus on international development and social change.
 Expertise in research design, fieldwork, analysis, and training, working with various corporations, INGOs, US-based nonprofits and academic institutions on matters pertaining to research methodology, education, social change, participation / democracy, religion and culture, gender, public health and service delivery/infrastructure.
 Her field research has been primarily in West Africa.
-She has recently completed a variety of projects through GK Consulting, including as Lead Global Consultant for a 4-country quantitative and qualitative baseline evaluation on youth financial education and skills development for Plan UK (Brazil, India, China, Rwanda), Project Manager for an evaluation of Ebola Community Care Centers in Liberia for Save the Children, and Project Manager / Quantitative Lead for a Baseline Evaluation of Norwegian Church Aid’s Gender Based Violence Reduction Programme in North and South Kivu, DRC.
-She’s also in the midst of two other projects with GK Consulting: Team Leader for a baseline evaluation on women’s safety in public spaces for UNWomen (Liberia), and as Lead researcher for qualitative assessment of youth employment / household enterprises for the World Bank (Liberia).
-Outside of GK Consulting she is also a Research Fellow at University of Massachusetts Center for International Education (CIE), working as the Research Manager for a USAID funded 5-year contract on Education in Conflict and Crisis Affected Environments (USAID ECCN).
+She has recently completed a variety of projects through GK Consulting, including as Lead Global Consultant for a 4-country quantitative and qualitative midline and baseline (endline planned for 2018) evaluation on youth financial education and skills development for Plan UK (Brazil, India, China, Rwanda), Project Manager / Quantitative Lead for a Midline and Baseline Evaluation (Endline planned for 2018) of Norwegian Church Aid’s Gender Based Violence Reduction Programme in North and South Kivu, DRC, Team Leader for a baseline and endline evaluation of a program to use SMS reporting mechanisms in reduce child sexual abuse in Liberia, and as a Gender Expert / Technical advisor for the Millennium Challenge Corporation’s investment in Liberia.
+Outside of GK Consulting she consults regularly for the World Bank, and is also a Research Fellow at University of Massachusetts Center for International Education (CIE), working as the Research Manager for a USAID funded 5-year contract on Education in Conflict and Crisis Affected Environments (USAID ECCN).

 PhD, Senior Consultant, East Africa Projects